scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 In the end, `Liftable` resembles very much a serialization framework.
 Like the latter it can be derived systematically for all collections, case classes and enums.

+In fact, the initial example of assertions also uses a lifting conversion under the hood.
+Recall the failure clause:

+    throw new AssertionError(s"failed assertion: ${~expr.toString}") }

+Here, `expr.toString` yields `expr`'s representation in String form.
+That string is lifted to an `Expr[String]` since the required type of a splice argument is an `Expr`.
+The lifted result is then spliced in into the `AssertionError` argument, giving back again the original string representation of `expr`.

 ## Implementation